-Dr Redgate is the Course Leader for the MSc in Equine Performance, Health and Welfare; MRes Equine Health and Welfare and MRes Equine Performance.
+Dr Upton (née Redgate) is the Course Leader for the MSc in Equine Performance, Health and Welfare; MRes Equine Health and Welfare and MRes Equine Performance.
 Her teaching interests include equine nutrition and feeding behaviour, equine behaviour, and equine and animal welfare issues.
-Dr Redgate lectures on a number of modules including Equine Health and Nutrition, Assessment of Equine Behaviour and the MSc module Ethics and Consultation.
-She also supervises BSc and MSc student research projects and is currently co-supervising on a PhD project.
+Dr Upton lectures on a number of modules including Equine Health and Nutrition, Assessment of Equine Behaviour and the MSc module Ethics and Consultation.
+She also supervises BSc and MSc student research projects and is currently director of studies for one PhD project.

 - BSc (Hons) Equine Studies, Nottingham Trent University

 - MSc Applied Animal Behaviour and Animal Welfare, University of Edinburgh

 - PhD Choice feeding and nutritional sense in the domestic horse (Equus caballus), University of Lincoln